pilisp/pilisp-monorepo/README.md

 |`pilisp-native`|Extension to `pilisp` for compilation to native executables, able to leverage more of Dart that is platform-specific|
 |`pilisp-web`|Example of compiling a PiLisp program to JavaScript|

+You can build a standalone executable for `pilisp-core` or `pilisp-native` by running the `script/compile` script within their respective folders, or by running the `script/compile-all` script at the root of this repository.
+See `build` folders for output.

 ## License

 See the LICENSE files of each project for licensing information.